MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 One of the powerful features of Object Oriented Programming has a large scary name but refers to a pretty simple concept: **Polymorphism**.

-Polymorphism basically allows us use a different implementation of a method that better suits our needs.
+Polymorphism basically allows us to use different implementations of the same method.

-We've already built an `Ability` class that will give our superheroes a way to fight, but many superheroes have more than just abilities.
+For example, we've already built an `Ability` class that will give our superheroes a way to fight, but many superheroes have more than just abilities.
 Let's give our superheroes weapons they can use by adding another class to our `superheroes.py` file.

 We can reuse the functionality in `Ability` so that we can prevent code duplication.
 Lets say that weapons aren't as effective as superhero abilities so we should rewrite our attack function to allow for greater variability in attack strength.
 Lets make our weapons attack power range between 0 ( a miss ) to the full attack value of the weapon.